svtk/AtomicKotlinCourse/Object-Oriented Programming/Base Class Initialization/Exercise 3/task.md

 Provide different default values for `sound`: `???` for `Animal`,  `meow` for `Cat` and `woof` for `Dog`.

-Uncomment the code in `main()` to check the default values that are used when you create instances of specific classes.
+The code in `main()` checks the default values used when you create instances of specific classes.